airbus-seclab/c-compiler-security/clang_compilation.md

 LLVM support of sanitizers is first class, besides [`AddressSanitizer`](https://releases.llvm.org/12.0.0/tools/clang/docs/AddressSanitizer.html), [`ThreadSanitizer`](https://releases.llvm.org/12.0.0/tools/clang/docs/ThreadSanitizer.html), [`LeakSanitizer`](https://releases.llvm.org/12.0.0/tools/clang/docs/LeakSanitizer.html) and [`UndefinedBehaviorSanitizer`](https://releases.llvm.org/12.0.0/tools/clang/docs/UndefinedBehaviorSanitizer.html), which are included in [GCC](./gcc_compilation.md#runtime-sanitizers), the following are available:

 * `-fsanitize=memory`: [MemorySanitizer](https://releases.llvm.org/12.0.0/tools/clang/docs/MemorySanitizer.html) is a detector of uninitialized reads.
-* `-fsanitize=integer`: advanced analysis of undefined or risky integer behavior using UBSan
+* `-fsanitize=integer`: advanced analysis of undefined or risky integer behavior using UBSan.

 #### Use with fuzzing

 Runtime sanitizers are particularly useful when:

-* running test suites
+* running test suites,
-* fuzzing code
+* fuzzing code,

 as they may uncover runtime errors which would not necessarily trigger a crash.